fregu856/papers/summaries/Learning Latent Dynamics for Planning from Pixels.md

 ****

 ### General comments on paper quality:
-- Very well-written and interesting paper!
+- Well-written and interesting paper!
 Very good introduction to the entire field of model-based RL I feel like.

 ### Comments:
 - Seems quite odd to me that they spend an entire page on "Latent overshooting", but then don't actually use it for their RSSM model?